Physical offices rarely just...disappear. Remote ones sometimes do.

 Where should this virtual gathering place be?
 A few options to consider:

 A second team chat app.
 Slack and Microsoft Teams both offer free versions, meaning if you use one, you could set up the other as your backup.
 The free versions are limited, of course, but they'll work fine as a stopgap measure.
-Google Chat is another option—one that comes included with G Suite, meaning there's a good chance your team is already paying for it.
+Google Chat is another option—one that comes included with Google Workspace (formerly G Suite), meaning there's a good chance your team is already paying for it.
 Check out our list of the best team chat apps for more options.